otrv4/otrv4/otrv4.md

 participants, like Alice, can send messages to the other participant, like Bob, while the latter is offline.

+### Conventions

+Unless otherwise noted, these conventions and definitions are used for this document:

+* "Participant" refers to the one that takes part in a conversation.
+* "Adversary" refers to a malicious entity whose aim is to prevent the participants of this protocol from achieving their goal.
+* "Initiator" refers to the participant initiating a DAKE.
+* "Responder" refers to the participant respoding an Initiator's request.
+* "Prekey Server" refers to the untrusted server used to store Prekey Ensemble's values.
+* "Publisher" refers to the participant publishing Prekey Ensemble's values to the Prekey Server.
+* "Retriever" refers to the participant retrieving Prekey Ensemble's values from the Prekey Server that correspond to the publishing participant.
+* "Sender" refers to the participant sending an encoded message.
+* "Receiver" refers to the participant receiving an encoded message.

 ## Assumptions

 Messages in a conversation can be exchanged over an insecure channel, where an